spirpinias/BWA-Mem/README.md

 Penalty for Unpaired Read Pair
 - BWA-MEM scores an unpaired read pair as scoreRead1+scoreRead2-INT and scores a paired as scoreRead1+scoreRead2-insertPenalty.
 It compares these two scores to determine whether we should force pairing.

+Output all found alignments for single-end or unpaired paired-end reads.
+- Include all alignments rather than highest scoring

+Mark Shorter Split Hits as Secondary
+- Necessary for Picard compatibility.

+Use Hard Clipping for Supplementary Alignments
+- Use hard clipping in the output.
+This option may dramatically reduce the redundancy of output when mapping long contig or BAC sequences, however will interfere with some structural variant callers.

+Skip Mate Rescue
+-

 ## Source

 https://bio-bwa.sourceforge.net/bwa.shtml